-If Metallica could be compared to Ratt, it would be that Kill ’em All is like Out of the Cellar because there are no ballads.
-Dancing Undercover is comparable to Master of Puppets respectively (their 1986 albums), are comparable in terms of being influenced by non-metal music.
-It’s also comparable to St. Anger in that it was the only other album to have no ballads (their first albums have no ballads).
-Robbin Crosby once claimed that Ratt’s self-titled début EP of Ratt was the real Ratt before they got too polished (the irony being that it was produced by the same guy who wrote Walk like an Egyptian for The Bangles and the 21 Jump Street TV series).
+Their third albums, Dancing Undercover and Master of Puppets respectively (their 1986 albums), are comparable in terms of being favourably influenced by non-metal music.
+Dancing Undercover is also comparable to St. Anger in that it was the second and final album to have no ballads (their first albums have no ballads).
+Robbin Crosby once claimed that Ratt’s self-titled début EP was the real Ratt before they got too posh and polished (the irony being that it was produced by the same guy who wrote Walk like an Egyptian for The Bangles and the theme song for the 21 Jump Street TV series).
 I can imagine a Metallica fan saying that Kill ’em All showcases the real Metallica before they got too progressive, poetic and passionate (Ratt’s singer described his own vagrant lifestyle as consisting of paychecks, parties and pussies).

-Both bands are similar to the ultimate embodiment of Spın̈al Tap.
-With Metallica, their black album is comparable to the latter’s Smell the Glove.
+Actually, both bands are the ultimate embodiment of Spinal Tap.
+With Metallica, their black album is comparable to the cover of the latter’s Smell the Glove.
 As for Ratt, they are the best example of a metal band who is more of a household name in Japan than they are in America.
 The fifth albums of Ratt and Metallica are comparable in that they are referred to as their sell-out albums.
 Both bands sold out in not just being more radio-friendly but in their choice of who was to produce.
 Ratt being produced by Desmond Child (Detonator) is comparable to Metallica being produced by Bob Rock (Metallica).
 It’s the Bon Jovi connection!